spacecataz/swmf_runfiles/psphere_coupled/README.md

 a "typical" MHD simulation.
 The second fluid is for recirculating plasmasphere material.

+#MSTEM-QUDA doesn't exist anymore.
+Not sure if there is a way to get this particualar setup of the code anymore aside from passing around the copy on TACC
 ## Install Legacy Configuration
 After Noverber 8, 2021 updates were made to the SWMF which made it neccesary to use a legacy version to continue devleoping the GM-IM coupling.
 The following repositories must be cloned explicitly